President Obama's final State of the Union address

 9:04:57 PM

-President Barack Obama will call on Congress to end the practice of drawing congressional districts so that politicians can pick their voters.
+President Barack Obama will call on Congress to end the practise of drawing congressional districts so that politicians can pick their voters.

 Separately, however, he said claims that the ISIS fight is World War III are "over the top."
-Still, he urged Congress to pass authorizations to use military force against ISIS.
+Still, he urged Congress to pass authorisations to use military force against ISIS.

 8:49:53 PM